 Speak their language.
 With the Red Cross, I was very fortunate that the subject matter expert from the Red Cross, Jake Janecek, was incredibly involved in the project from the beginning.
-He told me how the Red Cross traditionally reported fire data in the field, so I was able to present data to him that was in the style he was used to, which helped with buy-in and validation.
-Talking about changes to the project in terms of how it would affect the metrics the Red Cross cared about made the design process easier and also kept the team from going down some blind alleys that we thought were interesting, but the Red Cross wasn't interested in.
+He told me how the Red Cross traditionally reported fire data in the field, so I was able to present data to him in a way he was used to, which helped with buy-in and validation.
+It also helped me focus the project in terms of the goals of the Red Cross: focusing on their needs kept the team from going down some blind alleys that we thought were academically interesting, but weren’t aligned with their needs.

 What advice would you like to share with volunteers who are new to DataKind or the Data for Good movement?

 Working with DataKind has really demystified the process of data science for me.
 Going in, I think everyone has this feeling that there’s some secret knowledge that all ‘real’ data scientists have, and you’ll be ‘discovered’ at some point for not having it.
 And while there’s always more to learn, it’s more important to figure out what skills and unique perspectives you do have and what you can bring to the conversation.